ballerina-platform/module-ballerinax-github/github4/Ballerina.md

 ### Working with GitHub Connector Actions

-All the actions return `struct objects` or `github4:GitConnectorError`.
-If the action was a success, then the requested struct object will be returned while the `github4:GitConnectorError` will be **null** and vice-versa.
+All the actions return `objects` or `github4:GitConnectorError`.
+If the action was a success, then the requested object will be returned while the `github4:GitConnectorError` will be **null** and vice-versa.

 ##### Example
 * Request